FallDownTheSystem/modern-js/src/pages/introduction-to-vue.md

 {
 	meta: {
 		title: "An Introduction to Vue",
-		description: "A short introduction to JavaScript frameworks",
+		description: "An exhibition of JavaScript frameworks through the increasingly popular framework Vue.",
 		order: 50,
 		layout: "article"
 	}